 Book review – Talking about Detective Fiction – P.D.
 James – originally published in hardback by the Bodleian Library, Oxford in 2009.

-Six months ago I might have casually told you that the only detective fiction that I was familiar with was Sherlock Holmes.
+Six months ago I might have casually told you that the only detective fiction I was familiar with was Sherlock Holmes.
 When I thought about the genre I tended to think of the Golden Age of Detective Fiction (mostly 1920s/1930s) – G.K.
 Chesterton, Agatha Christie, Dorothy L. Sayers, Ellery Queen, Raymond Chandler and Dashiell Hammett.
 But I recently read a short and absorbing book by P.D.
 James, Talking about Detective Fiction and realised that I could claim to have clocked up many more writers and titles, it all depends on how you define mystery or detective fiction.

 Some proto mystery/detective fiction: